mittalsonal/AI-Second-Brain/README.md

 ## 🚀 Features

-* 📝 Notes store kar sakte ho
+- 📝 Store and manage notes
-* 🤖 AI se questions puch sakte ho (RAG based)
+- 🤖 Ask AI questions based on your notes (RAG-based system)
-* 📄 PDF upload karke usse Q&A kar sakte ho
+- 📄 Upload PDFs and perform Q&A on them
-* ✨ Notes & PDFs ka summarization
+- ✨ Summarize notes and PDF content
-* 🔍 Smart search system
+- 🔍 Smart search across all stored data

 ---